mehulagg/gitlab/doc/administration/geo/disaster_recovery/planned_failover.md

-Repository-centric strategies for using `rsync` effectively can be found in the [moving repositories](../../operations/moving_repositories.md) documentation; these strategies can be adapted for use with any other file-based data, such as GitLab Pages (to be found in `/var/opt/gitlab/gitlab-rails/shared/pages` if using Omnibus).
+Repository-centric strategies for using `rsync` effectively can be found in the [moving repositories](../../operations/moving_repositories.md) documentation; these strategies can be adapted for use with any other file-based data, such as [GitLab Pages](../../pages/index.md#change-storage-path).

 ## Preflight checks